Updated 08/18/2025

 Gemini (Google) General chatbot with strong research capabilities, email summarization, search integration, and seamless integration across Google Workspace tools.
 Easily the best video generation model (Veo3).
 Also has solid voice mode.
 Veo3 (Video Gen)

 Claude (Anthropic) Great for software engineering.
 Claude feels like a helpful assistant; Claude Code acts like a true programmer on technical tasks.
-Writing Code
+Writing Code // Claude Code

 Grok (xAI) Chatbot with image generation, research, and a growing set of AI personas (like Grok, Ani, and Kids Mode).
 Best known for tight integration with X and real-time reply summarizations.
 Social Media Integration